Buying in Bulk: An Investment Anyone Can Afford

 We respect your privacy.
 Unsubscribe at any time.

 Most investments involve some risk, and buying in bulk is no exception.
-The primary risk associated with buying in bulk is that changes in preferences or circumstances will cause goods to go unused.
-For perishable goods like food, this can lead to spoilage and food waste.
-For goods that are not perishable, the cost of storage could continue indefinitely.
+The primary risk of buying in bulk is that changes in preferences or circumstances, or mere overbuying, may result in unused goods.
+For perishable goods such as food, this can lead to spoilage and waste.
+(See How To Maximize Bulk Buying Benefits and Avoid Waste: 9 Tips.)

 About the Author